NTIA/sigmf-ns-ntia/ntia-algorithm.sigmf-ext.md

 ### 1.2 DataProducts Object
 `DataProducts` provide descriptions of processing performed on signal data and provide information necessary to parse the data file.
 The `reference` element may be used when each of the data products share the same reference point.
 The other elements each represent the output of various algorithms.
-Each data product listed shall be included for every capture.
+Each data product listed shall be included for every capture and the order of the data products for each capture follows the order in which they are specified in the JSON.

 | name                                 | required | type                                                                     |unit| description                                                                                                                                                                                                                        |
 |--------------------------------------|----------|--------------------------------------------------------------------------|-------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|